-- 1. The College Registrar and Deputy Registrar meet with the Co-Ordinators of social service work programs in Ontario and may discuss issues related to registration in the College. - 2.
-College staff responds to e-mail, fax and telephone inquiries, and in office visits.
-This includes mailing copies of the Registration Regulation and registration policies and mailing application packages.
+1. The College Registrar or Deputy Registrar meet with the Co-Ordinators of social service work programs in Ontario and may discuss issues related to registration in the College.

+2. College staff responds to e-mail, fax and telephone inquiries, and in office visitors.
+Staff respond to requests for copies of the Registration Regulation and registration policies.
+Upon request application packages are mailed.

-Staff "Contact Information" is posted on the website.
+Staff "Contact Information" is posted on the website and in the "Perspective" publication.
 There are two additional e-mail addresses for inquiries: "registration @" and "info @".